Which of the following statements about the citric acid cycle is ... | Channels for Pearson+

 1

-Begin by understanding the citric acid cycle, also known as the Krebs cycle or TCA cycle, which is a key metabolic pathway that occurs in the mitochondria of cells.
+Understand the role of the citric acid cycle in cellular respiration.
+It is a key metabolic pathway that connects carbohydrate, fat, and protein metabolism.

-Recognize that the citric acid cycle is involved in the production of energy through the oxidation of acetyl-CoA derived from carbohydrates, fats, and proteins into carbon dioxide and water.
+Recognize that the citric acid cycle, also known as the Krebs cycle, takes place in the mitochondria of the cell.

-Identify the main products of the citric acid cycle: ATP (adenosine triphosphate), NADH (nicotinamide adenine dinucleotide), and FADH2 (flavin adenine dinucleotide).
-These molecules are crucial for the electron transport chain, which generates further ATP.
+Identify the main products of the citric acid cycle: NADH, FADH2, and a small amount of ATP (or GTP).
+These products are crucial for the electron transport chain.

-Clarify that the citric acid cycle does not occur in the cytoplasm; it takes place in the mitochondrial matrix.
-Glycolysis, on the other hand, occurs in the cytoplasm.
+Clarify that the citric acid cycle itself does not directly use oxygen.
+Instead, oxygen is the final electron acceptor in the electron transport chain, which is linked to the citric acid cycle.

-Understand that the citric acid cycle does not directly use oxygen as a reactant.
-Oxygen is used in the electron transport chain, which follows the citric acid cycle, to accept electrons and form water.
+Evaluate the statements given: The false statement is that the citric acid cycle directly uses oxygen as a reactant, as oxygen is not directly involved in the cycle itself.

 Watch next